Is My Maid Service is Really Green?

 The implementation of a “green cleaning program” involves more than just swapping out a few traditional products for green cleaners.

 For instance, using reusable products, as opposed to disposable products, is a key component.
-A microfiber flat mop is a great example of a product that cleans better than cotton loop or sponge mops.
-A microfiber flat mop lasts longer and is easily laundered to prevent cross contamination.
-Microfiber (preferably ultra-fine, high-quality microfiber) cleaning cloths, and mops work well for removing organic matter (dirt, oils, grease) as well as germs.
+A microfiber flat mop is a great example of a product that cleans better than the cotton loop or sponge mops.
+A microfiber flat mop lasts longer and is easily laundered to prevent cross-contamination.
+Microfiber (preferably ultra-fine, high-quality microfiber) cleaning cloths and mops work well for removing organic matter (dirt, oils, grease) as well as germs.
 When used for cleaning, they are split many times to increase their absorbing capacity.
-Microfiber that catches slightly on the surface of your hand is a better quality.
+Microfiber that catches slightly on the surface of your hand is better quality.

 Choosing Green Equipment

 Equipment choice is also key.
 For vacuums, The Carpet and Rug Institute has a Green Label program which certifies residential vacuums that operate at a sound level less than 70 decibels, successfully removes microscopic dust particles (HEPA or high filtration filters), and do not damage the carpet.

 Choosing Green Paper Products